Who are we?

 By subscribing to our newsletter you consent to receive our email newsletters and other updates sent via Gatormail (our email marketing tool).
 You can unsubscribe by selecting the ‘unsubscribe’ link in the footer of any Gatormail email you receive from us.

-You can also exercise a variety of rights regarding our use of your data:
+You can also exercise a variety of rights regarding our use of your data such as:

-You can ask us for a copy of the information we have about you
+Asking us for a copy of the information we hold about you

 What data do we collect?